cartheur/chip-linux-5-14/README.md

    unpack it:

      xz -cd linux-5.14.15.tar.xz | tar xvf -

-   Replace "X" with the version number of the latest kernel.

    Do NOT use the /usr/src/linux area!
 This area has a (usually incomplete) set of kernel headers that are used by the library header